If there is one regulation we can partially convert into code, it’s tax.

 Tax policy regulations also have subjective segments, just like any other regulation, and the more we move to the supranational level, the more they have.
 This is a discipline with probably one of the highest proportions of objective segments, which are typically measured in numbers, attributes related to numbers, parameters or formulas, or data that can be gathered regularly from a company’s or digital platform’s enterprise reporting systems.
 Redesigning the way we produce these segments to increase the quality of their objectivity for later machine automatic potential processing will produce very positive synergies.

-If we start to produce some common tax law segments in “containers” like modern software development techniques suggest, we’ll ensure interoperability and scalability.
+Thinking about artificial intelligence in tax administration, if we start to produce some common tax law segments in “containers” like modern software development techniques suggest, we’ll ensure interoperability and scalability.

-A digital culture-driven approach to redefining tax regulation production
+Artificial Intelligence tax preparation: A digital culture-driven approach to redefining tax regulation production

 Tax regulatory framework needs to lead by example.
 Although it contains some segments/sections/parts that can be interpreted as any other regulation, there are many other parts of corporate tax, personal tax, VAT regs or transfer pricing whose logic can be reduced to a machine-driven language in order to enable immediate application, operation and review-audit of the regulation’s compliance or adherence level.

 In comparison with other regulations, it will have a relatively bigger proportion that can be “software-defined,” precisely because part of what it covers is a structured type of data with strong numeric and categorization base.
 So clustering information in this field for the purpose of training the machine and defining an AI strategy should be easier to apply than in other regulatory fields (such as penal/criminal law for instance).

 The structural definition itself will require a separate article that will follow later, but will need to be initially based on supervised learning from an AI-technical outlook.